Complete Guide to the QLD First Home Loan Deposit Scheme 2021.

 - Your maximum property purchase price is subject to the suburb and postcode of the property you want to purchase.
 You can check the property price threshold for your property’s suburb and postcode using NHFIC’s property price threshold tool

-The total value of the property you purchase needs to be under a set threshold, which is different across regions / cities in Australia – see the table below.
+The total value of the property you purchase needs to be under a set threshold – these vary by regions / cities as well as if you are buying an established home V building a new home.

-Which home loan products are available on the First Home Loan Deposit Scheme?
+7. Which home loans are available on the First Home Loan Deposit Scheme?

 - You can only apply for Owner Occupied home loans, meaning it must be your principle place of living (no investment property loans);